junebash/junebash.com/_includes/about/services.md

 Music and sound can enhance the story you’re dying to tell.
 That’s what I’m here for!

-### Lessons, coaching, classes, and workshops
-{: .service-heading}

-...music theory, composition, digital audio, and more {: .lead}

-Classical, electronic, folk, rock, pop, somewhere in between… I’m eclectic & versatile, and can help you be, too!

 ### Music arranging, consultation, and production
 {: .service-heading}